Innovation is hard. If you want the results but aren’t willing to do the work, you won’t succeed.

 - We achieved Great Place To Work certification.

 - We delivered the best financial returns the credit union has seen in its nearly 75-year history, (even with the mini-recession and pandemic thrown in for fun).

 As our friends and neighbors have started to take notice of our trends on the rise, another thing has been on the rise: the number of conversations I’m having.
 There are two groups, those who “were just wondering” about … well, you name it, and those who “have been so impressed with what you’re doing and thought we might talk to you about partnering.”

 We are always excited to share our experiences.
 But I’ve noticed another trend.
 The farther we get into these conversations, the more I recognize how valid Mr. Dollar’s words are: Most want the results we’ve had, but few are willing to do what we’ve done.
 I’ve come to realize that innovation is hard.
 It’s one of those things people like to talk about, but when all is said and done, a lot is said, and little is done.

-So if your organization is genuinely interested in being innovative.
-If, like us, you really need to improve, here are five things you should be willing to do:
+So if your organization is genuinely interested in being innovative, and if, like us, you really need to improve, here are four things you should be willing to do:

 I had no credit union experience when I started as CEO.
 A lot of folks thought that was a real knock.
 Most of us believe that industry experience is crucial for success.
 But research shows this has little to no bearing on a person’s ability to succeed.
 And in many ways, it’s a hindrance.